Last Updated: January 20, 2023

 Creation of an email takes less effort than it takes to build a product or even a feature.
 If you have existing customers, then you can begin by creating and sending emails manually to check if the response to the email is favorable.
 If you observe that users are reading the mail but are not clicking on call-to-action buttons then it can be concluded that the offered value proposition is not attractive.

 Going to a micro-level, a single-feature MVP is used to test and validate the demand for independent features in a product.
-It is useful at stages where entrepreneurs want to introduce some new features or test the reliability of third party integrations.
+It is useful at stages where entrepreneurs want to introduce some new features or test the reliability of third-party integrations.

 For inspiration and learning, here are stories of successful startups that once started as MVPs: